-Hyperhidrosis is excessive sweating that may or may not have an underlying cause.
+Hyperhidrosis is excessive sweating.
 People who have hyperhidrosis sweat to the point that moisture may literally drip from their hands.

-Normally, your sweat glands produce perspiration that’s carried to the skin’s surface when the air temperature rises, you develop a fever, you’re exercising, or you’re feeling anxious, nervous, or under stress.
-When those factors are no longer an issue, the nerves that signal sweating are put on hold.
+Normally, your sweat glands make perspiration that’s carried to the skin’s surface when the air temperature rises, you get a fever, you’re exercising, or you’re feeling anxious, nervous, or under stress.
+When those things are no longer an issue, the nerves that signal sweating are put on hold.

 The causes of hyperhidrosis depend on the type of sweating that’s happening.
 Most times, excessive sweating is harmless.
 In some cases, doctors don’t know why people sweat too much.
-In other cases, the causes of hyperhidrosis may be a medical condition that you need to be aware of.
+In other cases, the causes of hyperhidrosis may be a medical condition.

-- Primary hyperhidrosis (also called focal, or essential, hyperhidrosis) causes excessive sweating in the hands, underarms, face, and feet without any apparent reason.
+- Primary hyperhidrosis (also called focal or essential hyperhidrosis) causes excessive sweating in the hands, underarms, face, and feet without any known reason.

 - Secondary hyperhidrosis (also called generalized hyperhidrosis) causes excessive sweating all over the body or in a larger area of the body and can be caused by excessive heat as well as a medical condition or medication.

 If your sweat glands had an “on” switch, those of someone with primary hyperhidrosis would always be flipped up.